gardener/landscapercli/docs/reference/landscaper-cli_components-cli_image-vector_add.md

 	    targetVersion: '< 1.16'
 </pre>

+3. The image is a generic dependency where the actual images are defined by the overwrite.
-3. The image is defined as "--generic-dependency" which will add the image as label ("imagevector.gardener.cloud/images") to the component descriptor.
+A generic dependency image is not part of a component descriptors resource but will be added as label ("imagevector.gardener.cloud/images") to the component descriptor.

+Generic dependencies can be defined by
+1. [DEPRECATED] defined as "--generic-dependency=<image name>"
+2. the label "imagevector.gardener.cloud/generic"

 <pre>
 images: